Article: Hermes Birkin Authentication Guide Egypt

 The Birkin has been produced in over a dozen leathers, but six account for almost everything you will see on the secondary market.
 Misidentifying the leather is the second-most common authentication failure, after the stamp.

 • Swift (formerly Gulliver).
 Very soft, flat, smooth surface that takes pigment richly.
-Saturated colours — true reds, deep blues, vivid greens — sit best on Swift.
+Saturated colours like true reds, deep blues, and vivid greens sit best on Swift.
 Less structured than Togo.

 The leather a Birkin claims must match the era it claims.
 Togo did not exist on Birkins before the late 1990s.
 Epsom became dominant in the 2000s.
 A 1986 Birkin in Epsom is impossible.
 Cross-checking leather era against blind stamp era is the second pass after the stamp itself.